 - Provide income from the prior, prior year.

-- File by the recommended deadlines: November 15th for early-decision applicants, February 1st for all other prospective students and returning students.
+- File by the recommended deadlines: November 15 for early-decision applicants, February 1 for all other prospective and returning students.

-- Sign the FAFSA with your FSA ID & Password (Your parent has to sign too, if you are a dependent student.)
+- Sign the FAFSA with your FSA ID and Password.
+A parent must sign, too, if the student is a dependent.

 - If you need assistance, review the resources provided here or through Federal Student Aid Help.

-Campus based aid, like SEOG (Supplemental Educational Opportunity Grant), and Federal Work-Study have limited funding, these awards are made on a first-come/first-serve basis.
-So, the earlier you file your FAFSA, the greater likelihood you will be considered.
+Campus-based aid, like SEOG (Supplemental Educational Opportunity Grant), and Federal Work-Study have limited funding and are made on a first-come, first-served basis.
+The earlier you file your FAFSA, the greater the likelihood you will be considered.

-From the NYS Higher Education Services Corporation (HESC): "New York State (NYS) Residents attending NYS schools will have the option to link directly to the TAP application from the FAFSA submission confirmation page.
+From the New York State Higher Education Services Corporation (NYSHESC): "New York State (NYS) residents attending NYS schools will have the option to link directly to the TAP application from the FAFSA submission confirmation page.

 Institutional Scholarship Information

 For scholarship consideration, prospective students are reviewed by the Office of Admissions.
-Continuing Students are reviewed for scholarship eligibility through an application process sponsored by the Geneseo Foundation Office.
-Applications are typically made available in early spring for the next academic year.
-Continuing students looking for assistance for Study Abroad should visit the Study Abroad Office.
+Continuing students are reviewed for scholarship eligibility through their academic departments.
+Most scholarships are awarded in the spring semester for the next academic year.
+Continuing students looking for assistance for study abroad should visit the Study Abroad Office.